This post shows you: Taipei’s Four Beasts Hike – A Peaceful Alternative to Elephant Mountain

 After taking some pictures and strolling around, we headed for the stairs that would take us directly to the city.

 The stairs leading to the city were crowded.
 Most of the people were going up, and we were going down.
-The most well-known route is walking up to the Elephant Lookout and down again.
+Walking up to the Elephant Lookout and down again is the most well-known route.

 If you’re interested in cultural and historical landscapes, visit Gyeongju in South Korea—a city filled with ancient temples and scenic trails.

-The Four Beasts hike was a good alternative because we could not hike in Yangmingshang due to the bad weather.
+The Four Beasts hike was a good alternative because we could not hike in Yangmingshan due to the bad weather.
 We enjoyed the hike, which was a mix of nature and temples.

 We also enjoyed stopping at the different lookouts to admire the city.
-The hike is relatively easy with a few steep stairs, but it is perfectly durable for beginners.
-The Elephant Lookout was too crowded, but it was an easy shortcut to reach the city and end our hike.
+The hike is relatively easy with a few steep stairs, but it is perfectly suitable for beginners.

 The 4 Beasts hike is a great route you should take advantage of in Taipei!